Understanding

 Semantic intent is the meaning carried by the query, even when the wording is incomplete, broad, or imperfect.
 It helps the system connect related language to the right likely destination.

 Together, these layers explain why strong autocomplete suggestions should rank by intent—not only by prefix overlap.
-See how that differs from basic typeahead on the compare page.
+See how that differs from basic typeahead on the how it works page.

 How the technology delivers this